wafflehouz/GTFS_Boss/README.md

 ## Contributing

 We welcome contributions to GTFS Boss!
-Please see our contributing guidelines for more information.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## License

-[License information to be added]
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Support

-For support, please [contact information to be added]
+For support, please open an issue on GitHub or contact the maintainer.